BrewTheFox/ReKITtyPaw/README.md

   </p>

   #### As you can see there are two main things here, a double chest and a marker block, the marker block is pointing at KitOption1, so when the user selects KitOption1 the bot will go to the wither skelleton skull an then the bot will open the chest.
 So you should put the KitsDict value as {"KitName":"representative_block"} so the structure can be detected.

+## Special thanks to:
+  - ### Zerordia0 for originally developing the bot
+  - ### [Smol-Hanako](https://github.com/Smol-Hanako) for helping me make this work again by providing me with the deploy-commands.js file, reminding me that this project existed, asking me to translate the comments and giving me the idea to implement premium authentication to the bot :3.